It’s already August, crafters! We can’t believe it! (… there are only 146 days until Christmas… 😱)

 Happy Technique Friday!

-Watch the tutorial, shop the supplies and download the project sheet on the Project Page!
+Watch the tutorial, download the project sheet, and shop the supplies –– all on the Technique Friday Project Page!

 Let us know if you’ve tried this project!